 Is there a charge for a form to be completed at the Health Center?

-The medical providers at the Student Health and Wellness Center often complete medical related forms for students who are studying abroad, need a physical for a work or volunteer program or who need documentation for special accommodations.
-Typically a fee of $10 is charged for completing these types of forms for students.
+The medical providers at the Student Health and Wellness Center often complete medical related forms for students who are studying abroad, need a physical for a work or volunteer program, or who need documentation for special accommodations.
+Typically, a fee of $10 is charged for completing these forms for students.